Chiropractors Are More Effective than Drugs for Back Pain

 In our Phoenix, Mesa, AZ office, Clinica Real has helped countless people heal from back problems.
 If you are dealing with back pain, you’ve probably been tempted to take drugs to decrease the pain.
-You should understand that research shows that chiropractic is often a better alternative than drugs when it comes to relieving this specific type of pain.
+You should understand that research shows that chiropractors are more effective and chiropractic therapy is often a better alternative than drugs when it comes to relieving this specific type of pain.

 In a 2013 study published in the medical journal Spine experts included 101 people who had experienced back pain for at least 48 hours.
 Each patient was then assigned to one of three groups.
 The first group, which was made up of 37 people, received chiropractic treatment and a placebo of the drug diclofenac.
 The second group of 38 individuals received sham chiropractic treatments and the actual drug.
 The third group of 25 subjects acted as the control as those individuals engaged in sham chiropractic and also received the placebo, thus having no real treatment at all.